What is LASIK?

 LASIK - Laser-Assisted In Situ Keratomileusis - is the most common refractive eye surgery today.
-As of 2011, over 11 million LASIK procedures have been performed in the United States and as of 2009 over 28 million have been performed worldwide.

 Specifics of The LASIK Procedure

 LASIK takes about 10 to 20 minutes to perform per eye.
 The healing is quick and you will generally experience results within 24 hours.